 Not only can debris put too much strain on your gutters and gutter fasteners, but gutters that aren’t clear will not properly direct the water that falls on your roof away from your home.
 Clogged gutters can lead to basement leaks, cracked wall foundations, moisture damage to your home’s siding and roof, as well as other problems.

 How do I clean my gutters?

 If your gutters are simply full of debris, you’ll need to schedule some time to manually clear the gutters.
-This can be as simple as using gloves, a hose and a ladder, but depending on the layout of your home, it could become quite the time intensive project.
+This can be as simple as using gloves, a hose, and a ladder, but depending on the layout of your home, it could become quite a time-intensive project.
 And for your personal safety, make sure you’re properly using a safe and sturdy ladder.

 How can I keep my gutters from getting clogged?

 Installing gutter guards keeps leaves and sticks from jamming up downspouts and gutters.
 While it requires an initial investment, gutter guards will save time and money in the long run by minimizing upkeep and protecting against gutter damage.
 Consider installing gutter guards during your next gutter cleaning.

 What Damage Can I Expect from Unmaintained Gutters?

 Foundation - Underperforming gutters put your home’s foundation at unnecessary risk.
 One of the primary functions of any gutter system is to displace the water that erodes the soil around the foundation.
 Every homeowner wants to avoid expensive foundation repairs.